exposit/oracle-site-ring/src/code-of-conduct.md

 # Code of Conduct

-To qualify to join this ring, you need to provide tabletop-rpg facing content that includes random tables, in either analog or digital form on your website.
+To qualify to join this ring, you need to have a site featuring table-top rpg content that includes random tables, in either analog or digital form on your website.
 This is *incredibly* loose; I don't care if the random tables are infrequent, from your tables phase in 2009, or inside a pwyw book on itch.io.
-Just include 'em.

-You also need to include some version of the "next" and "previous" buttons provided on the main page, at the bare minimum, on your site.
+You also need to include the "next" and "previous" buttons provided on the main page, at the bare minimum, on your site (ie, keep it a ring!).
 Styling, attribution, and associated text and images are entirely up to you.
+Please place the linking code in a visible, easy to find spot (for example, mine's next to my blog's search widget).

 # Rules: